spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/fulfillment-app-feature-overview.md

 ## Warehouse user

 A *warehouse user* is a person that works in one or more warehouses to fulfill orders.
 They are a regular Back Office user.
-However, instead of having access to the Back Office, they have access to the Fulfillment App.
+However, they don't have access to the Back Office.
+Instead,  they are using the Fulfillment App.

 In the Back Office, to create a warehouse user, you need to select a respective option when [creating](/docs/pbc/all/user-management/202400.0/base-shop/manage-in-the-back-office/manage-users/create-users.html) or [editing](/docs/pbc/all/user-management/202400.0/base-shop/manage-in-the-back-office/manage-users/edit-users.html) a regular user.